-The Ultimate Guide to Anchor Text Optimization
+The Ultimate Guide to Anchor Text Optimization for SEO

 This article was originally published as a part of the Smash Digital Inner Circle.